 Southern California Fires

-The smoke advisory has been lifted.
-It was in place due to smoke from the Skirball Fire, the Creek Fire and the Rye Fire.
 The following recommendations from the L.A.
 County Public Health Department will help you protect yourself and your family from harmful effects of bad air quality:

 - If you see or smell smoke, or see a lot of particles and ash in the air, avoid unnecessary outdoor activity to limit your exposure to harmful air.
 This is especially important for those with heart or lung disease (including asthma), the elderly and children.

 - If outdoor air is bad, try to keep indoor air as clean as possible by keeping windows and doors closed.
 Air conditioners that re-circulate air within the home can help filter out harmful particles.

 - Avoid using air conditioning units that only draw in air from the outside or that do not have a re-circulating option.
 Residents should check the filters on their air conditioners and replace them regularly.
 Indoor air filtration devices with HEPA filters can further reduce the level of particles that circulate indoors.